 There are plenty of reasons why people choose to work with spreadsheets in the first place: they're easy to create, you can format them million ways, and have nifty formulas.
-But as your translation efforts grow, you will soon realize that there are drawbacks to using spreadsheets as your main localization tool.
+But as your translation efforts grow, you'll soon realize that there are drawbacks to using spreadsheets as your main localization tool.

 Before we get started, here’s a quick definition of a TMS:

-💡 Translation management systems (TMSs) are designed to support and manage large-scale translation and localization tasks.
+💡 Translation management systems (TMS) are designed to support and manage large-scale translation and localization tasks.
 They provide a clear overview of the translation work that needs to be done and you can assign tasks to linguists , whether it’s translation, editing, proofreading, or another related service.
 You can integrate a TMS with your existing software tools, which allows you to easily send content to it and have translations sent back to your tool without having to do it manually, e.g. by copying and pasting.
 TMSs also have plenty of useful features like machine translation, glossaries, and translation memories.
 Next, find out how to get translations right into your Google Sheets.

 Common problems when translating in Google Sheets

 Spreadsheets are great for small projects with a limited number of stakeholders, but they quickly become difficult to manage as projects grow in scope and complexity.
-Here are some five common mistakes that you might run into:
+Here are some five common mistakes that you might run into.

 1. Mistakes are easy to make (and hard to spot)